 Criteria range: E25:E26

 There are 5 names with ‘Omicron’ in Column B but they are not case-sensitive.
-As we’ll extract the data based on exactly ‘Omicron’ with case-sensitive active, by following the mentioned approaches we’ll get the filtered table like the following picture.
+As we’ll extract the data based on exactly ‘Omicron’ with case-sensitive active, follow the steps mentioned above to get the filtered table as shown below.

 Read More: How to Use Advanced Filter If Criteria Range Contains Text in Excel

-Now we’ll apply the Advanced Filtered for a calculated data.
-We’ll find out the devices that cost more than the average price of all values from Column G. So, first of all, we have to type a logical function in Cell E26 for the 1st row that will indicate if the price mentioned in the 1st row is more than the average of all prices or not.
+We will find out the devices that cost more than the average price of all values from Column G. Enter a logical function in Cell E26 for the 1st row that will indicate if the price mentioned in the 1st row is more than the average of all prices or not.
 The related function will be:

 =G5>AVERAGE(G5:G23)